repositoryreena/todo-app/README.md

 ## how it works

 ### 1. Adding Tasks
 Users can input a task into the input field and submit it by pressing the "Add Task" button.
 The task is then added to a dynamic list on the page.
+Add due dates to tasks.

 ### 2. Marking Tasks as Complete
 Each task has a "✔" button that toggles the task's completion status.
 Completed tasks are visually represented by a strike-through and gray text.